Enes Ünal: Manchester City

-On 7 July 2015, English Premier League club Manchester City announced Ünal's signing for a reported fee of £2 million, their first purchase of the summer.
+On 7 July 2015, Premier League club Manchester City announced Ünal's signing for a reported fee of £2 million, their first purchase of the summer.
 He made his debut against Adelaide United on a tour of Australia, in a 2–0 win.

 On 31 July 2015, Manchester City announced that Ünal would be going out on loan to Belgian Pro League side Genk for two seasons.
 On 29 January 2016, his agreement was cancelled, and he returned to Manchester City.

 On 1 February 2016, Ünal was loaned to Dutch club NAC Breda until end of the season; eighteen days later he scored on his debut against Fortuna Sittard.
 He scored his first career hat-trick on 11 April 2016 in a game against Telstar.
 On 23 July 2016, Ünal was loaned to Dutch club Twente for the 2016–17 season.
 On 21 August, he made his first start, scoring his second career hat-trick.
 He scored two more goals in his next game for the club, a 4–1 win over ADO Den Haag.